raduvarga/raduvarga.com/_pages/_software/focusrite-midi-control.md

 Curently in <b> BETA </b>.

-After trying the software out, please send me an email with the results of your testing (wether it's working, not working, bugs, suggestions, etc.).
+After trying the software out, please send me an email with the results of your testing (whether it's working, not working, bugs, suggestions, etc.).

 <b> OS Compatibility: </b>